dev-diaries41/termux-plugin-cli/README.md

 # tplug - Termux Plugin Manager

-`tplug` is a command-line tool designed to manage Termux plugins specifically for use with termux-services, providing an easy way to install, remove, and manage background services in Termux.
-It simplifies the process of adding, installing, and configuring plugins from both local directories and remote repositories, ensuring seamless integration with Termux’s service management system.
+`tplug` is a command-line tool designed to manage Termux plugins, which can be used as `termux-services`.
+It simplifies the process of installing, removing, and managing these services, ensuring seamless integration with Termux’s service management system.
+The tool allows you to:

+- Add plugins from both local directories and repositories.
+- Install, list, and remove plugins and services.
+- View logs for services and manage their installation/removal.
+- Customize plugin repositories through environment variables.

+---

+### **Important Notes on Plugins**

+- All plugins must follow a specific format described in the [Termux Plugin Repository](https://github.com/dev-diaries41/termux-plugins.git).
+- All plugins are stored in the `$HOME/.termux-plugins` directory.
+To add your own plugins, use this directory for compatibility with `tplug`.

 ---